The 12th Annual Willow Creek Triathlon

-The 8th Annual Willow Creek Triathlon, benefiting Disabled American Veterans, will be held on August 3rd, 2013.
-2013 title sponsors of the event were Northwest Savings Bank, Zippo/Case, GE- Dresser Pipeline Solutions, American Lerion Post 108, F.O.E.
-Areie 2432 Bradford, Just Riding Along and The Estate of Richard Slocum.
+The 12th Annual Willow Creek Triathlon, benefiting Disabled American Veterans, will be held on August 5th, 2017.
+2015 title sponsors of the event were Northwest Savings Bank, Zippo/Case, GE- Dresser Pipeline Solutions, American Legion Post 108, Philo & Sarah Blaisdell Foundation,Bradford Vets Club, Just Riding Along and VFW Post 464 Oil City.
 The purpose of the event is to raise money for the Disabled American Veterans Transportation Network.
 The money raised is used to purchase and maintain vans providing transportation of Vets to and from VA hospitals and clinics.
 The money donated to the Triathlon stays within the local area, being evenly divided between the McKean and Warren County DAV Chapters.

 The Willows Restaurant venue provides more fun and entertainment with raffles, food, refreshments and a band.
-Place finishers are determined by the electronic timing devices provided by Runner's High.
+Place finishers are determined by the electronic timing devices provided by Score This.
 Awards are given for the winners in the following categories:

-Top racer.
-Top 3 overall male and female individuals, top female team, top male team, youngest combined team, oldest combined team and the top in each age group.
+Top racer, Top 3 overall male and female individuals, top female team, top male team, youngest combined team, oldest combined team and the top in each age group both in the triathlon and duathlon events.
 Age groups are <15 years, 16-19, 20-24, 25-29, and so on, at five year intervals.
 The last age group includes tri-athletes 70 years and older.
-For the clydesdale team division, all members of the team must weigh over 200 pounds individually.
+For the clydesdale and athena division, all members of the team or the individual must weigh over 200/150 pounds respectively.

-Top , male and female individuals also receive a special award, the Thom Maholic Memorial Award.
+The top male and female Triathlon individuals also receive a special award, the Thom Maholic Memorial Award.
 Master Sergeant Thom Maholic was a Green Beret with Special Forces in Afghanistan.
 He lost his life in a battle with the Taliban in June 2006.
 Thom was a true tri-athlete, a true American and a true veteran.
 This award honors those who are true to themselves.

 Braveheart awards are given to those determined people who make an extra effort under extenuating circumstances to compete in and complete the triathlon.
 The Willow Creek Triathlon Committee has honored an 8 year old boy and girl who completed the course with their father, a female cancer survivor and a young woman fighting a mental illness.